max-pio/volcanite/eval/README.md

 * `--big-data` downloads and compresses large, chunked data sets (~1 TB)
 * `--volcanite-src` if the download script is not run from inside the volcanite directory,

+The evaluations assume a system with at least 64 GB RAM and a GPU with at least 16 GB VRAM.
+If your system does not meet these requirements, consider downloading only the smaller data (i.e. omitting `--big-data` in the data set download script).

 ### Optional: Fixing GPU clock speeds